oaeproject/Hilary/CONTRIBUTING.md

 ### Using submodules

-In `git` terms, here are some tips to help you get started:
+In `git` terms, here are some tips to help you get started!

 #### Checkout